 Postman and Swagger UI are popular graphical API client tools used by developers and software testers to send requests to an API and receive responses.
 They provide a user-friendly interface for constructing requests to be sent to API endpoints.
 Both tools support a variety of request methods, including GET, POST, PUT, DELETE, and others, and allow users to include headers and body data in a straightforward manner.

-They also include features for writing and automating tests for APIs and managing different environments for testing.
+They also include features for writing and automating API tests and managing different testing environments.
 Additionally, these tools typically can generate and publish API documentation, making it easier to share APIs among teams (e.g., Postman collections).

 A GraphQL client

-If your API is based on GraphQL, most likely, the team will use a client that facilitates interacting with applications that speak GraphQL.
+If your API is based on GraphQL, the team will most likely use a client that facilitates interaction with applications that speak GraphQL.

 As an example, Altair GraphQL Client is a feature-rich tool for working APIs written in this technology.
 It provides a straightforward and graphical way for developers and testers to write queries and mutations and then send them to a GraphQL endpoint.

-There are many other similar tools to achieve the same goal of interfacing with GraphQL APIs, and they can aid in pentesting.
+There are many similar tools that achieve the same goal of interfacing with GraphQL APIs and can aid in pentesting.

 Burp Suite Professional